 Before being eligible for a NATE certification, technicians must pass two separate exams: the Ready-To-Work and HVAC Support Technician.
 Both of these exams are designed for technicians just entering the field and are recommended by NATE to be completed within the first six months to a year on the job.

 After passing both these exams and completing at least two years of work in the HVAC field, technicians are eligible to become NATE-certified, via one of two paths:

 If a technician wants a higher level of certification beyond the standard NATE, they can earn their Senior Level Efficiency Analyst certificate.
-Technicians must hold two speciality-level NATE HVAC certifications (one in heating and one in cooling) to take the senior level test.
+Technicians must hold two specialty-level NATE HVAC certifications (one in heating and one in cooling) to take the senior level test.

 NATE certifications last two years, except for the ground source pump heat installer certification, which lasts three years.
-To recertify, technicians must complete 16 continuing education hours on the NATE website within two years and pay a renewal fee or re-take the speciality exam before the certification expiration date.
+To recertify, technicians must complete 16 continuing education hours on the NATE website within two years and pay a renewal fee or re-take the specialty exam before the certification expiration date.